wix-incubator/wix-rest-docs/guides/DomainEvents.md

 ## Data payload
-The data payload will always include the following fields:
+The `data.data` payload will always include the following fields:

 | Field name | Description |
 | :-------------- | :------- |